 Beach Camping in San Diego California

 San Diego, located in southern California, is known as one of the most busiest yet nicest cities in all of California.
 Besides its endless amount of activities, the beautiful weather, and the busy city life, you should definitely make time for a trip to the beach.
-The beaches account for one of the most visited places in California!
+The beaches account for one of the most visited places in all of California!

 Well, because not only is the weather nice, but the beach towns are very hip.

 Your choice of going camping on these beaches is definitely one of the top things to do while visiting San Diego.

 Some of the best beach campsites are located north of San Diego, so be sure you do your homework and definitely plan ahead of time.
 Whether you are a local or a first time tourist, there are some nice campsites to choose from.

 With water temperatures warming up in the summer the best time to go would be either in the summer or spring.

 San Diego is made up of more than 70 miles of coastlines where thousands of people flock to each summer.